Request Free Consultation

 You can also get advice on modifying a vehicle to ensure it meets Arizona’s requirements for being a moped or one of three e-bike classes.
 For example, some e-bike manufacturers make moped-styled bikes that can reach speeds of 35 mph or greater, but the company might have instructions on how to “govern” the speed at a specific limit to meet local requirements.

-In addition to a moped license, you must register and insure your moped.
+Yes, you must register and insure your moped.
 You don’t need to title your vehicle, but you need a notarized copy of your bill of sale and the manufacturer’s certificate of origin for the initial registration.
 You then renew your registration annually.

 Helmets save thousands of lives in Arizona, but the law does not require them for adults.
 They are, however, required for riders under the age of 18.